varshaponnaganti7/ed-patient-flow-optimization/dashboard/README.md

 # Dashboard

-This folder contains the Power BI dashboard for ED patient flow optimization.
+This folder contains the tableau dashboard for ED patient flow optimization.